 The downside, however, is that they don’t last as long, and some of them can get sticky.

 You may have to apply a water-based lube a little more often or use more of it to start; however, this can also depend on the composition of the product.

 Silicone-based lubes are generally safe to use with latex condoms.

-Plus, the lube stands up incredibly well if you are having some sexy fun in a shower or bath because it is water-resilient and does not dissolve so easily (although beware that it can make your floor just as slippery as your body!).
+Plus, the lube stands up incredibly well if you are having some sexy fun in a shower or bath because it is water-resilient and does not dissolve so easily (although you should beware that it can make your floor just as slippery as your body!).

 The lube is also hypoallergenic, meaning it’s unlikely to cause skin reactions (although, of course, keep in mind that everyone and their bodies can respond to different substances in different ways).

-The biggest downfall of silicone lube is that it cannot be paired with silicone sex toys, and MANY sex toys are made out of silicone including lots of dildos and male masturbators.
+The biggest downfall of silicone lube is that it cannot be paired with silicone sex toys, and MANY sex toys are made out of silicone, including lots of dildos and male masturbators.

 The silicone can break down the surface of the sex toy and leave it more likely to harbor germs and bacteria.